-Student-athletes that carry a strong desire to pursue their collegiate career at a top women’s basketball college have gates opened of more than 1300 colleges that are NCSA analyzed and offer four-year collegiate basketball programs.
+Student-athletes that carry a strong desire to pursue their collegiate career at a top women’s basketball college have gates opened of more than 1300 colleges that are NCSA analyzed and offered four-year collegiate basketball programs.
 All such colleges are categorized into five division levels

 D1 Women’s Basketball Colleges

 D1 Women’s basketball colleges are known for the accommodation of the most elite high school basketball players.
 Competition for getting into such a college is also insanely fierce.
 Playing at the D1 level means competing against some of the world’s best women’s basketball players.
-Out of 412,000+ students, only 2 percent of students successfully get into a D1 women’s basketball college.
+Out of 412,000+ students, only 2 per cent of students successfully get into a D1 women’s basketball college.

 Getting into and staying at a D1 level basket College is no joke.
 It requires a colossal amount of commitment, willpower, energy, and time management skills.
-Its endless rounds between practices, games, tournaments, off-season training, traveling for games and events and keeping up with the classroom activities, assignments, projects, presentations, and other coursework to preserve the eligibility for playing.
+Its endless rounds between practices, games, tournaments, off-season training, travelling for games and events and keeping up with the classroom activities, assignments, projects, presentations, and other coursework to preserve the eligibility for playing.

 D2 Women’s Basketball Colleges

 Students athletes who want to have a competitive, lucrative & elite basketball college with an added layer of flexibility.
 They can apply to D2 women’s basketball colleges.
 These colleges provide a balanced environment of sports and academics.
 But getting into a D2 women’s basketball college is equally competitive.
-Statistically, it also has only 2 percent of high school basketball players entering into such colleges.
+Statistically, it also has only 2 per cent of high school basketball players entering into such colleges.

 D3 Women’s Basketball Colleges

 Student-athletes who are interested in attending and competing with the best players and colleges in the world.
-D3 women’s basketball college is a great option for them with 400+ options to choose from.
+D3 women’s basketball college is a great option for them, with 400+ options to choose from.